Here is our 28 step action plan to get prepared for GDPR (The EU General Data Protection Regulation).

 - Ensure your website is HTTPS (security by design)

 - Ensure your office computers are encrypted (security by design) - Go to Settings > Security & Privacy > FileVault on a Mac to do this.

-- Review the physical security of data (USB disks, paper filing systems behind lock and key etc)
+- Review and document the physical security of data (USB disks, paper filing systems behind lock and key etc)